 2017 was the first year that we ever tried travel hacking.
 You can read about my travel hacking experience for all the details, but the short version is that we managed to save $1795 USD ($897 USD per person) on our trip to Colombia by using credit card points and travel rewards programs!

 We also received frequent flyer miles and travel credits from a cancelled flight on our Australia trip in February to book a free flight from NYC to Denver, and a $400 discount on our flights from LA to Australia in September!

 We keep intending to limit our annual travel spending to $10,000 USD but it’s obviously not happening.
 We seem to enjoy travel too much!

-Our travel plans for 2018 aren’t entirely clear just yet, but there will definitely be more travel throughout Australia (including a Queensland trip in February) and possibly somewhere in Asia around my birthday in May.
-By taking trips to nearby destinations, we’ll hopefully stay closer to our annual budget!
+Our travel plans for 2018 aren’t entirely clear just yet, but there will definitely be more travel throughout Australia (including a Queensland trip in February) and possibly somewhere international later in the year.
+We’ll hopefully stay closer to our annual budget this time!
 Wish us luck.